Get Your Glow On With Can’t-Miss Deals from Walmart's Beauty Sale

 This gourmet floral fragrance would make for a perfect perfume for special summer outings.

-Apply this cream contour stick and highlighter duo for an easy lift and glow.
+To learn more about Walmart Plus, check out what's featured in the Walmart Plus Member Subscription: free Paramount+ streaming service, free delivery from your local Walmart store, free shipping with no order minimum, savings on fuel, and more.

-To learn more about Walmart Plus, check out what's featured in the Walmart Plus Subscription: streaming with Paramount+, free delivery from your local Walmart store, free shipping with no order minimum, savings on fuel, and more.
+And, for more Black Friday-level savings, check out our guide to all the best Amazon Prime Day deals worth shopping today.

 ET and Paramount+ are subsidiaries of Paramount.